telerik/kendo-ui-core/docs/controls/charts/overview.md

     }

-The first value axis will cross the category axis at the first category (leftmost).
-The second value axis will cross it at the last category.
+The first value axis crosses the category axis at the first category (leftmost).
+The second value axis crosses it at the last category.

+**Figure 5.
+A chart with customized axis-crossing values**

 ![Bar chart with customized axis crossing values](/controls/charts/chart-axis-crossing-values.png)

 ## Scatter Charts

+### Primary X/Y Axes

-XY charts such as Scatter and Scatter Line use one or more X and Y axes.
-These axes are configured through the xAxis and the yAxis objects:
+XY Kendo UI Charts, such as [Scatter](http://demos.telerik.com/kendo-ui/scatter-charts/index) and [Scatter Line](http://demos.telerik.com/kendo-ui/scatter-charts/scatter-line) ones, use one or more X and Y axes.
+These axes are configured through the `xAxis` and the `yAxis` objects, as demonstrated in the example below.

+###### Example

     $("#chart").kendoChart({
         series: [{